Jazzeus/CSS-Neonbutton/README.md

 # neonbutton
-#### There aremanimated neon buttons for your website etc. There are three buttons located at the top of the left corner.
+#### They are animated neon buttons for your website etc. There are three buttons located at the top of the left corner.

 #### Here is how the buttons and the animation looks like: